Smriti Mandhana

 • Royal Challengers Bangalore

-Bowling StyleRight-arm medium-fast
+Bowling StyleRight-arm medium

 Batting StyleLeft-hand bat